-5 Surprising Ways Great Content & PPC Can Help Each Other
+5 Ways High-Quality Content & PPC Compliment Each Other

 Leverage your PPC keyword data to discover which keywords drive the highest traffic and revenue.

-You can also analyze ad copy that’s performing well and apply it to your organic content campaign.
+You can also analyze ad copy performing well and apply it to your organic content campaign.

 Consider using commercial intent keywords in your content to promote your services/products to customers.